Terms and Conditions

 - Your contact telephone number

-You may also use your regional telephone number to temporarily suspend newspaper delivery if you have an FT Bundled subscription, for example if you are going on holiday, although you must provide at least 5 business days advance notice for this to be implemented.
+You may also use your regional telephone number to temporarily suspend your newspaper delivery if you have an FT Bundled subscription, for example if you are going on holiday, although you must provide at least 5 business days' advance notice for this to be implemented.

 Cancellations by us: FT reserves the right to suspend or terminate your subscription if you breach these terms and conditions, with or without notice and without further obligation to you.
 We may also suspend or terminate your subscription if we are prevented from providing services to you by circumstances beyond our control.
 If we terminate your subscription for any reason and/or permanently cease publishing FT.com, the FT Content or cease to provide subscription services then, unless there are exceptional circumstances, we will provide you with a pro rata refund to your credit card.
 This means that we will refund you with any amounts that you have paid us in advance that relate to any remaining and unexpired period of your subscription.